Hafeez Ullah Niazi: Early life and family

-His son Hassaan Niazi, is a lawyer of Imran Khan and he is married to the daughter of the Khan of Oghi.
+His son Hassan Niazi is a lawyer of Imran Khan and is married to a daughter of the Khan of Oghi.
 Hafeez's daughter has married into the former royal family of Swat.

-Career
+Political career

 He contested 2002 Pakistani general election for PP-44 Mianwali as a candidate of Pakistan Tehreek-e-Insaf, which he lost.

+Legal issues

 In October 2019, he was banned by PEMRA for 30 days.
-Following the ban, he challenged the decision of PEMRA.
+He challenged the decision of PEMRA.
 Later, the Lahore High Court suspended the ban.

+Writings

+Niazi contributes weekly opinion pieces to Daily Jang, offering analyses of current affairs.